-To see code coverage for a Chromium CL, trigger a CQ dry run, and once the builds finish and code coverage data is processed successfully, look at the right column of the side by side diff view to see coverage information:
+Once the build finishes and code coverage data are processed successfully, look at the right column of the side by side diff view to see which lines are not covered:

 For any breakage report and feature requests, please file a bug.